-The Worship Committee, composed of students, Provost and Chaplain, meet to prepare for Chapel worship.
-The Chaplain takes responsibility for guiding the Worship Committee.
-Roles and responsibilities are shared amongst the students by means of an agreed upon rotation throughout the fall and winter semesters.
-The Worship Committee meet regularly.
+The Worship Committee, composed of students and interested faculty members, meet weekly to prepare for Chapel worship.
+The chair, which is a rotating position, takes responsibility for guiding the Worship Committee.
+Roles and responsibilities are shared amongst the students and faculty by means of an agreed upon rotation throughout the fall and winter semesters.

-The responsibility of the Chaplain or designate is to facilitate:
+The responsibility of the chair is to facilitate:

-- chairing the preparation meetings; - students to officiate and assist at the Offices; - students to act as deacon, server, reader(s), and intercessor for each celebration of the Eucharist; - the presence of a musician as required; - a worship schedule, in written form, to be circulated to all members of the Worship Committee and faculty and to post the schedule on bulletin boards in both the common room and sacristy; - lead opening prayers for the meetings; - the proper banner and frontals are in place; - forwarding readings and other details to the visiting presiders and preachers.
-This should be done at least two weeks in advance of the visit; - handle all 'liturgical emergencies' during the week's worship, including re-arrangements of the responsibilities of those who are absent; and - call additional meetings of Worship Committee as necessary.
+- chairing the preparation meetings; - students to officiate and assist at the Offices; - students to act as deacon, server, reader(s), and intercessor for each celebration of the Eucharist; - the presence of a musician as required; - a worship schedule, in written and electronic form, to be circulated to all members of the Worship Committee and faculty and to post the schedule on bulletin boards in both the common room and sacristy; - lead opening prayers for the meetings; - forwarding readings and other details to the visiting presiders and preachers. - handle all 'liturgical emergencies' during the week's worship, including re-arrangements of the responsibilities of those who are absent; and - call additional meetings of Worship Committee as necessary.